XDgov/xd.gov/_pages/about.md

       xD works in multi-discplinary teams of engineers, project managers, and data scientists to support the research and application of artificial intelligence solutions to the delivery of government services.
-Each team works with civil servants across government and with other stakeholders, such as partners at academic research groups, to apply the latest innovations in artificial intelligence.
+Each team works with federal stakeholders across government and often with the support of outside partners,such as academic research groups, to apply the latest innovations in artificial intelligence to each project.
     </p>
   </div>
 </section>